Chlorophyllin

 Chlorophyllin refers to any one of a group of closely related water-soluble salts that are semi-synthetic derivatives of chlorophyll, differing in the identity of the cations associated with the anion.
-Its most common form is a sodium/copper derivative used as a food additive and in alternative medicine.
-As a food coloring agent, copper complex chlorophyllin is known as natural green 3 and has the E number E141.
+Widely used as a food additive are the sodium chlorophyllins, either with the original magnesium central ion in place, known as CI Natural Green 5 with the E number E140(ii), or the copper complex CI Natural Green 5:1, E141(ii).